LeChatErrant/async/README.md

    - [ ] Roadmap to be defined!

 - [ ] Promise
-  - [ ] Generic promise for fork, fiber, and threads
+  - [ ] Generic promise for process, fiber, and threads
   - [ ] Launching job when created
   - [ ] State and return value
   - [ ] await blocking method implementation